Kristin Rowe-Finkbeiner is executive director, chief executive officer, and cofounder of MomsRising.

-Kristin Rowe-Finkbeiner is executive director and cofounder of MomsRising, an advocacy organization with more than 1 million members, 550 contributing bloggers, and 100 aligned national organizations working together to increase family economic security, end discrimination against women and mothers, and help ensure the health and well-being of children.
+Founded in 2006, MomsRising is an advocacy organization with more than 1 million members, 1,000 contributing bloggers, and 100 aligned national organizations working together to increase family economic security, end discrimination against women and mothers, and help ensure the health and well-being of children.
 She is also board president of the MomsRising Education Fund.
-In both 2010 and 2011, Forbes named MomsRising’s website one of the Top 100 Websites For Women.

 In 2013, Forbes.com named MomsRising's website as one of the Top 100 Websites For Women for the fourth year in a row, and Working Mother magazine included MomsRising on its “Best of the Net” list.

 Rowe-Finkbeiner has received numerous accolades for her work, including fellowships from the Rockwood Institute and the Hunt Alternatives Fund, awards from the Washington State League of Women Voters, and awards from ParentMap magazine.
 Her awards for writing include the Excellence in Journalism award for magazine writing from the Society of Professional Journalists.